Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.14.3
+# Announcing C-Blosc2 2.14.4
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

-This is a hotfix release.
-We have fixed some additional security issues discovered by OSS-Fuzz, and reported as CVEs in CVE-2024-3203 and CVE-2024-3204.
-An upgrade for production (and specially, shared) environments is strongly recommended.
+This is a patch release where the `SOVERSION` was bumped since the API changed.

 For more info, please see the release notes in: